aceos-workspace/shim-review/README.md

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
-TencentOS wants to build a trusted operating system with Secure Boot from shim, grub, kernel to kernel modules.
+Tencent AceOS wants to build a trusted operating system with Secure Boot from shim, grub, kernel to kernel modules.
 As we are using our custom kernel with some features for our products, we need a signed shim with our certificate such that we can sign the kernel and bootloaders to keep Secure Boot on.

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?